 Control Panel > Users and Groups > Manage Users > Remove > Remove Yourself

-The number of courses that can be displayed in the Current Courses module is limited and can cause Academics and Administrators problems when enrolled on lots of courses.
+The number of courses that can be displayed in the Current Courses module is limited and can cause staff problems when enrolled on lots of courses.
+Here are a few recommendations to find what you need:

 If you are enrolled on a very large number of courses, a link will appear at the bottom of the My Courses list.
-Click here to search for the course you want.
+Click here to see the full list.

 A quick way of viewing a list of your most visited courses is to click on the drop down chevron next to the Home (House) icon at the top of each course menu.